-Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Need to Win
+Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Win

 This version is more talented than that, though.

 One of the keys is Tyrod Taylor—cast out of Buffalo.
-He wasn't terrific in this game, going just 15-of-40 for 197 yards, a touchdown and an interception.
+He wasn't terrific in this game, going just 15-of-40 for 197 yards and a touchdown with an interception.
 But he made plays (including 77 yards and a touchdown on eight rushes) and got the ball into the hands of playmakers in Josh Gordon and Jarvis Landry.

 And he will get better.
 If you want to know his value, look at what happened to his old team, the Bills.
 They were shellacked by the Ravens, 47-3.
-Maybe Taylor didn't put up the biggest stats, but at least he was competent, unlike the QBs who replaced him in Buffalo (Josh Allen and Nate Peterman were a combined 11-for-33 for 70 yards and two picks, with no positive contributions to the running game).
+Maybe Taylor didn't put up the biggest stats, but at least he was competent, unlike the quarterbacks who replaced him in Buffalo (Nathan Peterman and Josh Allen were a combined 11-of-33 for 98 yards with two picks).

-Another key is Gordon, the player Taylor connected with on the game-winning pass (yes "winning").
+Another key is Gordon, the player Taylor connected with on the game-winning pass (yes, "winning").
 When Gordon stays on the field, few receivers are better.
-And Landry looks like a good pairing with him, adding six catches for 106 yards in his Browns debut.
+And Landry looks like a good pairing with him, adding seven catches for 106 yards in his Browns debut.

-The defense looked better, too, led by Myles Garrett, who had two sacks, two forced fumbles, and six tackles.
+The defense looked better, too, led by Myles Garrett, who had two sacks, two forced fumbles and six tackles.
 He's a budding star.
 The Browns had 13 takeaways all of last year.
 They had six Sunday.

 The Browns' "win" wasn't a fluke.
 It was a sign that the team is actually good.